 Palmer Trinity School has a school counselor on staff who participates in and helps coordinate student-support services.
 Counseling services include individual counseling, small groups, and peer counseling.
 Programs, activities, and workshops are provided to assist students in their social and emotional development.
 The school counselor acts as a liaison between teachers/staff, parents, and administrators when appropriate.
 When a possible learning problem is identified, a referral is made to the Learning Resource specialist.
 Referrals are also made when an emotional/psychological problem requires the outside assistance of a clinical psychologist, psychiatrist, or counselor.

 The Learning Resource Specialist provides support for students with diverse learning needs through consultation and collaboration with their parents and teachers.
 Through consultation with teachers, parents, and students, the Learning Specialist assists in identifying students with learning differences.
-The Learning Specialist provides support and recommendations to faculty, parents, and students for interventions and strategies to address those differences, and makes referrals to parents, as necessary, for a comprehensive evaluation.
+The Learning Specialist provides support to faculty, parents, and students for interventions and strategies to address learning differences, and makes recommendations to parents, as necessary, for a comprehensive evaluation.
 The Learning Specialist coordinates extended time testing accommodations and other special learning needs of students.
 Refer to Testing Accommodations for guidelines related to applying and using extended time testing.